JuliaGeo/GeoInterface.jl/docs/src/guides/developer.md

 It's important to note that the `geometrycolumns` should always return a `Tuple` of `Symbol`s.
 However, it does have a fallback method that uses [DataAPI.jl](https://github.com/JuliaData/DataAPI.jl) metadata, if it exists, to retrieve the geometry columns.
-This relies on the `GEOINTERFACE:geometrycolumns` metadata key.
+This relies on the `"GEOINTERFACE:geometrycolumns"` metadata key.
 GeoInterface.jl compatible writers may set this metadata key if writing to a format that does not have its own mechanism to store known geometry columns, like Arrow.

 Optionally, the `crs` method can also be implemented: